Love Hotel (1985 film)

-Love Hotel (ラブホテル) is a 1985 Japanese pink film in Nikkatsu's Roman porno series, directed by Shinji Sōmai and starring Noriko Hayami.
+Love Hotel (ラブホテル, Rabu hoteru) is a 1985 Japanese pink film in Nikkatsu's Roman porno series, directed by Shinji Sōmai and starring Noriko Hayami.

 Synopsis

 When businessman Tetsuro Muraki has his company go bankrupt and his wife Ryoko is raped by gangsters who use her body to pay off his debts, he succumbs to despair.
 He hires a prostitute, Nami, to go with him to a love hotel with sex and suicide in mind.